hansagastyra/velova/README.md

 - logo_image : insert your image URL relative to your site URL (example : img/logoimage.png)

 ## Diary
-After a day looking into Anchor CMS, due to its simplicity.
-It only took one day again to actually make a theme for it.
+After a day looking into Anchor CMS, due to its simplicity, it's only took one day again to actually make a simple theme for it.
 Actually we don't need documentation since the code itself is the documentation.
+I really like this CMS because it's so lightweight and don't have too much features and information to show.
+It means I can focus on what matter the most, the content.

 ## Future Improvement
 For now it's not mobile friendly yet.
 I don't like my css code messed up because using responsive css framework (you know, it's a bit frustrating when you need to cascade everything!).
 I also still don't have idea for mobile appearance for this theme.